Tag

 Bake for approx. 35 minutes, until golden brown on the tops and sides (as seen through the glass pan).

-Turn pan halfway through the baking so that it heats evenly.
+Turn the pan halfway through the baking so that it heats evenly.

-If the cake begins to brown too much on the top, move to a lower rack and cover loosely with aluminum foil for the rest of the baking time.
+If the cake begins to brown too much on the top, move it to a lower rack and cover it loosely with aluminum foil for the rest of the baking time.

 Remove the cake from the oven.